dyammons/scrna-scripts/README.md

 Let's make sure we can enter the container and that the software is accessible for our use.

 To do this we will launch a `shell` to enter the container.
-This is very similar to what `conda activate env` would do if you are familiar with `conda`.
+This is very similar to what `conda activate env` if you are familiar with `conda`.

 ```sh
 #it is important to bind (-B) a directory at least 1 level up from the scripts folder